SmerkyG/dig/README.md

 ```
 struct Example extends Foo implements Bar {
+  // notice the implicit type of Slice<Int> for someInts
   var someInts = Slice<Int>();

+  // constructor
   fn Example() {
     foreach(Range(0,10)) {
       someInts.push(it);
     }
   }

+  // notice the implicit return type of Int
   static fn factorial(x:Int) {
     if(x<=2) return 2;
     // tail call optimization converts this into a loop, allowing this entire function to be inlined